pr0gen/stratego/game-engine/README.md

 - [X] Rust should call the class function instead of a poorly named function
 - [ ] Implementing warp for client REST calls
 - [X] Return captures as available moves
+- [ ] Evolve Python api to Rust api

 ## Python AIs

 ### dependencies

-We used this amazing crate [pyo3](https://github.com/PyO3/pyo3) for python and rust to easily commute, please make sure you can use it before.
+We use this amazing crate [pyo3](https://github.com/PyO3/pyo3) for python and rust to easily commute, please make sure you can use it before.

+Install python dependencies with `pip3 install -r requirements.txt`

 **In game-engine folder**